-- This section applies where the Board has undertaken a tendering exercise for the procurement of goods or services, which will be funded from the capital programme. https://linear.nih.goods.notrelate-to-schemes-covered-by-an-established-procurement-framework (as described in Section 3), or revenue expenditure. - The following groups / individuals can award tenders up to the values stated below, provided that the value of the preferred bid is within the approved budget for the scheme). - If the best tender is above the approved budget for the scheme in the Board's capital programme, then the tender cannot be awarded.
+- This section applies where the Board has undertaken a tendering exercise for the procurement of goods or services, which will be funded from the capital programme.
+It therefore does not relate to schemes covered by an established procurement framework (as described in Section 3), or revenue expenditure. - The following groups / individuals can award tenders up to the values stated below, provided that the value of the preferred bid is within the approved budget for the scheme). - If the best tender is above the approved budget for the scheme in the Board's capital programme, then the tender cannot be awarded.
 In these circumstances the designated budget holder must apply to the relevant approval body (See Section 2) for an increase to the scheme's budget to cover the cost. - Following the decision to award a capital tender, please refer to Section 17 to determine which officers can sign the associated documentation required to form a contract.

-3 Any tender award of a value from £1m Two executive board members must approve the award.
-Any tender award of a value under £1m The relevant lead for the service or function to which the project relates, from the following list; Chief Executive Deputy Chief Executive Chief Officer - Acute Services Director of Finance Medical Director Director of Public Health & Health Policy Executive Director for Nursing, Midwifery, & AHPs Director of Human Resources & Organisational Development Director of Health and Social Care - Edinburgh Director of Health and Social Care - East Lothian Director of Health and Social Care - Midlothian Director of Capital Planning & Projects Deputy Director of Finance For tender awards up to £500,000, in addition to the posts above, the relevant budget holder for the service to which the project relates, from the following list:- Director of Estates & Facilities Director of Digital Hospital Site Director Service Director (Diagnostics, Theatres, Anaesthetics & Critical Care) Service Director (Women & Children's Services) Service Director (Outpatients & Associated Services) Nurse Director (Acute & Support Services) Director of Allied Health Professionals Medical Director (Acute)Head of Operations (East Lothian) Head of Operations (Edinburgh) Head of Adults(Midlothian)

-Head of Health (West Lothian).
+which officers can sign n the associated documentation required to form a contract.
+Any tender award of a value from £1m Two executive board members must approve the award.
+Any tender award of a value under £1m The relevant lead for the service or function to which the project relates, from the following list; Chief Executive Deputy Chief Executive Chief Officer - Acute Services Director of Finance Medical Director Director of Public Health & Health Policy Executive Director for Nursing, Midwifery, & AHPs Director of People and Culture Director of Health and Social Care - Edinburgh Director of Health and Social Care - West Lothian Director of Health and Social Care - East Lothian Director of Health and Social Care - Midlothian Director of Capital Planning & Projects Deputy Director of Finance For tender awards up to £500,000, in addition to the posts above, the relevant budget holder for the service to which the project relates, from the following list:- Director of Estates & Facilities Director of Digital Hospital Site Director Service Director (Diagnostics, Theatres, Anaesthetics & Critical Care) Service Director (Women & Children's Services) Service Director (Outpatients & Associated Services) Nurse Director (Acute & Support Services) Director of Allied Health Professionals Medical Director (Acute) Head of Operations (East Lothian) Director of Operations (Edinburgh) Head of Adults (Midlothian) Head of Health (West Lothian).